TriplyDB/Documentation/docs/ratt/index.md

 Source data does not always have the correct form for direct use in RDF triples.
 For example:

-- A simple value with a separator may needs to be split into multiple values (e.g., from `'apple, orange'` to `'apple'` and `'orange'`).
-- Multiple values may need to be combined into one value (e.g., street name and house number may be concatenated into an address).
 - Values may need to be mapped onto a prepared list of IRIs or literals (e.g. from country names to country-denoting IRIs).
 - Values may need to be translated into standards-compliant formats (e.g., from country name to ISO 3166 country codes).
+- Multiple values may need to be combined into one value (e.g., street name and house number may be concatenated into an address).
+- A simple value with a separator may need to be split into multiple values (e.g., from `'apple, orange'` to `'apple'` and `'orange'`).
 - Values may need to be cleaned because they are dirty in the source (e.g., from `'001 '` to `1`).

 When we transform values in a RATT record, we must think about the following two factors: